geoserver/geoserver/doc/en/user/source/community/oauth2/oidc.rst

 .. figure:: images/discovery.png
    :align: center

-The UI allow to set also the ``Post Logout Redirect URI`` which will be used to populate the  ``post_logout_redirect_uri`` request param, when doing the global logout from the GeoServer UI.
+The UI allows to set also the ``Post Logout Redirect URI`` which will be used to populate the  ``post_logout_redirect_uri`` request param, when doing the global logout from the GeoServer UI.
 The OpenId provider will use the URI to redirect to the desired app page.

 In addition, the OpenID connect authentication is able to extract the user roles from either the ID token or the Access Token:

 .. figure:: images/openidconnect-roles.png
    :align: center

 The chosen attribute must be present in either the Access Token or in the Id token, and be either a string or an array of strings.

-From UI it is also possible to set the ``Response Mode`` value.
-The field can be kept empty but it is needed when the OpenId server used as Identity Provider doesn't send by default the authorization code as a query string (that is mandatory in order to allow GeoServer and OpenId integration to work properly).
+From the UI it is also possible to set the ``Response Mode`` value.
+The field can be kept empty, but it is needed when the OpenId server is used, as the Identity Provider doesn't send the authorization code by default as a query string (that is mandatory in order to allow GeoServer and OpenId integration to work properly).

-Finally the admin can allow the sending of the ``client_secret`` during an access_token request trough the ``Send Client Secret in Token Request``.
-Some OpenId implementation requires it for the Authorization Code flow when the client app is a confidential client and can safely store the client_secret.
+Finally, the admin can allow the sending of the ``client_secret`` during an access_token request through the ``Send Client Secret in Token Request``.
+Some OpenId implementations requires it for the Authorization Code flow when the client app is a confidential client and can safely store the client_secret.

 Logging OAuth2 Activity